jeevanatigre/discrepancy-finder-service/README.md

 ## Benefits

- - Provides application insights like types of files in application inventory
+ - Provides application inventory insights like number of files, types of files, etc
- - Find discrapencies in code based on rules and provides complexity of fixes
+ - Find exact discrapencies in code on the basis on rules, provides complexity of fixes
  - Remediates common discrapencies, saves human efforts and erronous actions
  - Assists in determining effort estimations for tech upgrades
  - Aim is to provide 'Discrepancy Rule Repository' for various tech upgrades / migrate like below